Live Chat Software by Kayako

-- For Faculty: The Vice President of Academic Affairs (VPAA) & Dean of the Faculty (DoF).
+- For faculty: The Vice President of Academic Affairs (VPAA) and Dean of the Faculty (DoF).

 Violations of this policy may also be reported (in writing) to the appropriate individual as detailed in Table 1.
 Alternatively, you may also contact your supervisor, or a member of the President’s Cabinet.

-Direct any general questions about the College Acceptable Use Policy to your Department Chair or Director.
+Direct any general questions about the college's acceptable-use policy to your department chair or director.
 If you have questions about specific issues, call the offices listed in Table 1.